NateTheGreat714/AS3-Estimated-File-Download-Time/README.md

 # AS3 Estimated File Download Time

  An example of an ActionScript 3.0 class that can calculate a user's download speed, which can then be used to determine the total time left for a specific file to be downloaded.

 <b>NOTE:</b>

-<p style="border: black 1px; border-style: solid; border-radius: 8px;">Currently has a runtime error of #2044, which can be fixed but I don't feel like debugging it right now.
+# hi <p style="border: black 1px; border-style: solid; border-radius: 8px;">Currently has a runtime error of #2044, which can be fixed but I don't feel like debugging it right now.
 The class included in this project can be easily used in any project since all the functions are static.</p>

 -----